viclm/numeric-keyboard/README.md

 ### Callback/Events

 #### `input`
 The `input` event is emitted when the value of input changes.
 The first argument for the callback is the value of the input box rather than an event object from a native input element.
-A `onInput()` callback is used in plain javascript version.
+A `onInput()` callback is used in vanilla javascript version.

 ## Keyboard